Long Bay Correctional Centre: Long Bay Hospital

 The new Long Bay Hospital is a maximum security facility which holds a total of 120 inmate patients in four wards.
 It is jointly administered by Corrective Services NSW and NSW Health's Justice Health and Forensic Mental Health Network (Justice Health).
 The hospital became operational in July 2008, replacing the old Long Bay Hospital which was completely demolished in October 2008.
 The site of the old Long Bay Hospital is now the Long Bay Forensic Hospital, which took its first patients in late November 2008.

-The old hospital was prominent in the news in January 2006 when rapist and armed robber Robert Cole, who was serving a 14-year sentence, lost 14 kg and slipped through the bars of his "A" ward cell.
-Cole was recaptured three days later at Bondi Junction and was sentenced to an additional and cumulative 12 months for the escape.

-It was again in the news from 2015, when David Dungay, an Aboriginal man, died aged 26 in the hospital.
+It was again in the news in 2015, when David Dungay, an Aboriginal man, died aged 26 in the hospital.
 Dungay had diabetes and schizophrenia, and died after being held down by five officers who had asked him to stop eating biscuits, while being injected with a sedative by a prison nurse.
-A coronial inquest in November 2019 found that none of the officers should face disciplinary action, saying that their “conduct was limited by systemic efficiencies in training”, but the professional conduct of the nurse should be reviewed by the Nursing Board.
+A coronial inquest in November 2019 found that none of the officers should face disciplinary action, saying that their "conduct was limited by systemic efficiencies in training", but the professional conduct of the nurse should be reviewed by the Nursing Board.

-Metropolitan Special Programs Centre (MSPC)
+Metropolitan Special Programs Centre

-Until recently called the 'Malabar Special Programs Centre', the MSPC is a maximum through to minimum security facility which houses many types of inmates.
+Until recently called the Malabar Special Programs Centre, the Metropolitan Special Programs Centre (MSPC) is a maximum through to minimum security facility which houses many types of inmates.
 It is the second largest gaol in terms of inmate population in New South Wales.
 It holds remand inmates, medical transients (inmates undertaking medical treatment), inmates with short sentences and inmates undertaking therapeutic programs.
 The programs areas of the gaol comprises the Violent Offenders Therapeutic Program (VOTP), Developmentally Delayed Program, Lifestyles Unit (for HIV-positive inmates), which has been unused and empty since 2002, the Kevin Waller Unit for at-risk female inmates (currently used as an assessment unit for aged male inmates), Acute Crisis Management Unit (ACMU) for active suicidal and self-harmers, Multi Purpose Unit or Segregation (high risk inmates on segregation orders and inmates requiring non association for safety) and CUBIT (CUstody Based Intensive Therapy) sex offender program.

 A large part of the maximum security area is a transit area where prisoners await a bed in their gaol of classification, or stay whilst obtaining medical treatment/surgery, or are held on remand whilst awaiting trial.

 'Metropolitan Medical Transit Centre/LBH2' was a maximum security facility used to hold inmates who had been discharged from Long Bay Hospital or were awaiting medical appointments.
 Since closure in January 2006 the MSPC now undertakes the role of housing inmates receiving medical treatment.
 The MMTC re-opened in 2009 but now holds general population remand and medical transit inmates.